-Includes 76,281 shares held by the Kelly and Barbara Chan Living Trust, 10,557 shares held by spouse, 30,596 shares held by Chansons Properties, and shares he disclaims beneficial ownership to including 48,593 shares held by Daryl Michael Chan Living Trust.
+Includes 78,259 shares held by the Kelly and Barbara Chan Living Trust, 10,557 shares held by spouse, 30,596 shares held by Chansons Properties, and shares he disclaims beneficial ownership to including 48,593 shares held by Daryl Michael Chan Living Trust.

-Includes 395,577 shares held by the Dunson Cheng and Cynthia Cheng Trust, 182,452 shares held by the Dunson Cheng and Cynthia Cheng Nonmarital Shares Trust, 102,894 shares held by the ESOPT which have been allocated to Mr. Cheng's account, and 29,636 in gross shares to be issued within 60 days of the record date upon settlement of vested RSUs before surrendered or withheld to satisfy tax withholding requirements.
+Includes 384,577 shares held by the Dunson Cheng and Cynthia Cheng Trust, 182,452 shares held by the Dunson Cheng and Cynthia Cheng Nonmarital Shares Trust, 102,891 shares held by the ESOPT which have been allocated to Mr. Cheng's account, and 70,417 in gross shares to be issued within 60 days of the record date upon settlement of vested RSUs before surrendered or withheld to satisfy tax withholding requirements.

-- Includes 12,511 in gross shares to be issued within 60 days of the record date upon settlement of vested RSUs before surrendered or withheld to satisfy tax withholding requirements. - 5/ Includes 46,440 shares held by the Poon Family Trust. - 6/ Includes 10,000 shares held by Nelson Chung Defined Benefit Plan, 10,000 shares held by S.O.D.
-Co, a Sole Proprietorship Money Purchase Plan, and 18,593 shares by the Chung Family Trust. - ^{7/} Shares held by the Felix and Katherine Fernandez Trust. - 8/ Shares held jointly with spouse. - Includes 1,100 shares held by Mr. Sun's spouse, 13,315 shares held by JKLM Limited Partnership, 10,908 shares held by the Sun Trust, 3,500 shares held by the Ivy Sun Separate Trust, 4,700 shares held by RIS Family Limited Partnership, 1,500 shares held by the Lin-Chih Corporation, and 1,600 shares held by Michael Sun Trust. - Includes 2,116 shares held by the Jelenko-Norris Marital Trust and 5,186 shares held by the Jelenko-Norris Survivors Trust. - Includes approximately 630,892 shares held by Mr. Tang's spouse and approximately 111,723 shares held by the ESOPT which have been allocated to Mr. Tang's account. - Includes 395,252 shares held by the PACJU, LLC and 389,975 shares held by Wu Family Trust. - Includes 18,111 in gross shares to be issued within 60 days of the record date upon settlement of vested RSUs before surrendered or withheld to satisfy tax withholding requirements. - Includes 11,194 in gross shares to be issued within 60 days of the record date upon settlement of vested RSUs before surrendered or withheld to satisfy tax withholding requirements. - Includes 6,584 in gross shares to be issued within 60 days of the record date upon settlement of vested RSUs before surrendered or withheld to satisfy tax withholding requirements. - Executive officers are those individuals designated as such for purposes of Section 16 of the Exchange Act.
-The total number of shares beneficially owned by all of our nominees, directors, and executive officers as a group includes approximately 214,617 shares held by the ESOPT that have been allocated to the directors and Named Executive Officers and 78,036 in gross shares to be issued within 60 days of the record date upon settlement of vested RSUs before surrendered or withheld to satisfy tax withholding requirements. - The ownership percentage is determined by dividing the number of shares beneficially owned by all our nominees, directors, and executive officers as a group by 75,078,258 shares of common stock outstanding as of March 25, 2022.
+Includes 63,332 in gross shares to be issued within 60 days of the record date upon settlement of vested RSUs before surrendered or withheld to satisfy tax withholding requirements.

+- 8/ Includes 46,440 shares held by the Poon Family Trust. - Includes 10,000 shares held by Nelson Chung Defined Benefit Plan, 10,000 shares held by S.O.D.
+Co, a Sole Proprietorship Money Purchase Plan, and 18,593 shares by the Chung Family Trust. - ^{10/} Shares held by the Felix and Katherine Fernandez Trust. - 11/ Includes 4,253 shares held jointly with spouse. - lncludes 1,100 shares held by Mr. Sun's spouse, 17,315 shares held by JKLM Limited Partnership, 15,422 shares held by the Sun Trust, 4,200 shares held by the Ivy Sun Separate Trust, 5,800 shares held by RIS Family Limited Partnership, 1,800 shares held by the Lin-Chih Corporation, and 1,600 shares held by Michael Sun Trust. - 13/ Includes 100 shares held by the Chen Trust, and 24,354 in gross shares to be issued within 60 days of the record date upon settlement of vested RSUs before surrendered or withheld to satisfy tax withholding requirements. - Includes 13,901 in gross shares to be issued within 60 days of the record date upon settlement of vested RSUs before surrendered or withheld to satisfy tax withholding requirements. - 15/ Includes 15,054 in gross shares to be issued within 60 days of the record date upon settlement of vested RSUs before surrendered or withheld to satisfy tax withholding requirements. - Executive officers are those individuals designated as such for purposes of Section 16 of the Exchange Act.
+The total number of shares beneficially owned by all of our nominees, directors, and executive officers as a group includes approximately 217,304 shares held by the ESOPT that have been allocated to the directors and Named Executive Officers and 187,058 in gross shares to be issued within 60 days of the record date upon settlement of vested RSUs before surrendered or withheld to satisfy tax withholding requirements. - The ownership percentage is determined by dividing the number of shares beneficially owned by all our nominees, directors, and executive officers as a group by 72,688,191 shares of common stock outstanding as of March 15, 2024.